aa-it-vasa/IOT2024-labs/lab3_instructions.md

    Configured Nucleus to deploy aws.greengrass.Cli component Successfully set up Nucleus as a system service
    ```
-   **Note:** If you get an error message about `<username> is not authorized to perform: iam:PassRole` then check that you are in the Frankfurt region (eu-central-1) in the console and in your command.
+   **Note:** If you get an error message about `<username> is not authorized to perform: iam:PassRole` then check that you are in the Frankfurt region (eu-central-1) in both the AWS console and in your command.
 10. Press _View core devices_ to return to the list.
 Your device should now be visible in the list and its status should be _Healthy_.

 ## Create Things

-Unlike in previous labs, we will not use Arduino WiFi board to connect to the
+Unlike in previous labs, we will not use the Arduino WiFi board to connect to the
 Greengrass Core.
-We will create a simulated Thing instead.
+We will instead create a simulated Thing in the terminal.
 This is because the
 discovery process requires additional library that interacts with AWS IoT core
 using REST APIs.
 In theory, we can do this with Arduino, but this will require
 writing an additional library, something Arduino is lacking at this time.